gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

 pytesseract
 ```

 Tip: Remember to install these yourself and restart the dev server!
 You may need to install extra non-python dependencies for `pdf2image`.
-See (here)[https://pypi.org/project/pdf2image/] feel free to write your own demo if you have trouble.
+See [here](https://pypi.org/project/pdf2image/).
+Feel free to write your own demo if you have trouble.

 ```python
 import gradio as gr